How Does It Feel to Be Addicted to Drugs or Alcohol?You are here:

 Addiction is often viewed as a moral failing or lack of willpower.
 This viewpoint is due in part to the stigma surrounding addiction.
 This widespread lack of understanding about substance abuse and its consequences prevents many individuals from receiving the treatment they need.

-Seeing Addiction From a Personal Perspective
+Addicted to Drugs: Seen From a Personal Perspective

 Across the U.S, millions of people suffer from addiction every day.
 But, few people realize the full impact addiction has on a person emotionally, physically, and spiritually.